mikeburragejr/heroku-buildpack-ssh-setup/README.md

 ## Notes

 - Base64 is used for config variable encoding to keep the config variables to 1 line for ease of use with the heroku CLI commands.
 - SSH private keys added must not be password protected or the deployment will fail.
-Use "openssl rsa -in ~/.ssh/read_only_user_id_rsa -outform PEM" if need be.
+Use `openssl rsa -in ~/.ssh/read_only_user_id_rsa -outform PEM` if need be.